joledan/ph-poverty/2024-01-09-poverty-philippines.md

 <!-- increase in poverty from 2018-2021 https://www.reuters.com/world/asia-pacific/pandemic-pushed-millions-more-into-poverty-philippines-govt-2022-08-15/ -->

-Despite decreases in poverty rate over the seven year period from 2015 to 2021,

-In 2015 average poverty rate by island group follows a reverse pattern from top to bottom

-From 2015 to 2021, average poverty rates by

 [This Wikipedia article](https://en.wikipedia.org/wiki/Geographical_renaming) contains a (incomplete) list of significant country name changes from the 1500s to present day.
 Changing names is not an easy task as there are a lot of factors to consider.
 Does currency need to be reprinted?
 What about names of established institutions?
 Rebranding can be costly, but is often done out of necessity.

-Name changes can occur due to countries splitting, such as the dissolution of the Soviet Union in the 1990s or the break-up of Yugoslavia.
-Renaming is also an act of decolonization: around 31 ex-European colonies changed their names from 1940 to 1980 upon independence.

-The Republic of Türkiye is the latest country to officially change its name, previously known as The Republic of Turkey.
-Recently, The Republic of India used "Bharat" to refer to itself in dinner invitations to G20 members.
-Perhaps there will be a new name to remember.

 -----